Sebastian-Sonne/sebastian-sonne.github.io/README.md

 ## Technical Aspects

 This website is based on a awesome jekyll theme by [HuxPro](https://github.com/huxpro/huxpro.github.io), which I reworked and changed to fit my requirements.
-I welcome contributions, suggestions, and feedback.
+I am welcome contributions, suggestions, and feedback.

 ## Connect with Me